Documentation

 There are many ways to gather initial evidence:

-endpoint to analyze free-text (either pre-existing, like a patient record, or entered by the user, like a chat message) and extract mentions of observations from it, - building a predefined list of common or particularly relevant observations for users to choose from,
+• using the /parse endpoint to analyze free-text (either pre-existing, like a patient record, or entered by the user, like a chat message) and extract mentions of observations from it,

-- building a human body avatar with each body part mapped to the predefined list of observations for the user to select,
+• building a human body avatar with each body part mapped to the predefined list of observations for the user to select,

-endpoint to find observations that have often been selected by other users with similar health problems, - allowing users to enter their laboratory test results.
+• using the /suggest endpoint to find observations that have often been selected by other users with similar health problems,

 Based on our experience from numerous deployments, it is both important and challenging to design this initial step in a way that will encourage users to provide enough data to begin the interview.